The Spiritual Discipline of Discipleship

 The true role of the modern-day church is not what we have made it to be:

-All that is worth nothing if we are not following Christ to take up our cross and GO; giving ourselves to others in testifying of our faith, baptizing those new believers, training them up, teaching them the whole counsel of God, and helping them mature in Christ unto disciple making of others.
+All that is worth nothing if we are not following Christ to take up our cross and go—giving ourselves to others in testifying of our faith, baptizing those new believers, training them up, teaching them the whole counsel of God, and helping them mature in Christ unto the disciple-making of others.

 This is what it means to be a Christian: a disciple of Christ.